vetvis-uu/assignment1/README.md

 For each part of the assignment, you should create a separate ParaView state file for your solution.
 In ParaView, you save the current state using File->Save state, and load a previous state using File->Load state.
 To avoid mixing different states, you should also do Edit->Reset session before loading a state.

-Requirements to pass: Before the deadline, present Part 1 for one of the lab assistants and hand in working solutions for Parts 2 and 3.
+Requirements to pass: Before the deadline, hand in working solutions for Parts 1-3.
 See the main course page for more details.

 ## Obtaining the source code and datasets